Grief is a natural response to loss, there is no right or wrong way to grieve and it is an individual experience.

-Alison is a qualified counsellor and oversees the Bereavement Support in Hinckley that is offered free by G Seller Funeral Directors.
+Alison is a qualified counsellor and oversees Bereavement Support by G. Seller Funeral Directors.
 Support is there if you need it, without any pressure or obligation.
 It isn’t limited to the loved one’s next of kin, it can be accessed by the wider family if they need support too.
 The service consists of bereavement groups, as well as 1 to 1 support.
 Alison will meet with you in person to discuss together what is right for you.

 Contact Alison (available Tuesday, Wednesday, and Thursday)

 Bereavement Support Groups